72nd Academy Awards: Oscar statuettes theft

 On March 10, 2000, 55 Oscar statuettes were stolen from a Roadway Express loading dock in Bell, California.
 In the event the stolen awards were to be still missing during the festivities, AMPAS announced that R.S.
 Owens & Company, the manufacturer of the awards would produce a new batch of the golden statuettes.
 Nine days later, 52 of the stolen statuettes were discovered in a trash bin at a Food 4 Less supermarket located in the Koreatown neighborhood of Los Angeles by a man named Willie Fulgear.
 For the safe recovery of the stolen statuettes, Roadway Express rewarded Fulgear with $50,000, and the academy invited him and his son Allen to the ceremony.
 Two Roadway Express employees, truck driver Lawrence Ledent and dock worker Anthony Hart, were arrested for the theft of the Oscars.
 Both men pleaded no contest.
-Lawrence served six months in prison and Anthony received probation.
+Ledent served six months in prison and Hart received probation.
 A third man who was Mr. Fulgear's half-brother was initially charged with the crime, but police dropped those charges after Mr. Fulgear divulged that they were estranged from each other.
 Three years later, one of three remaining missing Oscar statuettes was discovered during a drug bust at a mansion in Miami, Florida; the other two have yet to be found.